alfierushby/markdown-cv/index.md

 `2019`
 __Villiers Park Education Trust__, *Scholars Programme, Sponsored by ARM*. <br>
 I was chosen as a 'STEM Scholar', and spent 5 days in a resendential working with a team of 4.
-Presented a web-project to the class in a group, and won best presentation Learnt how to manage a workload in a group of varying skill-levels, and how to work under pressure.
+Presented a web-project to the class in a group, and won best presentation.
+Learnt how to manage a workload in a group of varying skill-levels, and how to work under pressure

 `2020`
 __University Rocket Challenge__, *Software Engineer*. <br>
 At school, our team was tasked with designing a payload to be put into a rocket.
-I was responsible with interfacing with a raspberry pi to record non-Newtonian liquid, using a camera and a LED circuit.
+I was responsible with interfacing with a raspberry pi to record non-Newtonian liquid, using a camera and a LED circuit

 ## Awards